NguyenKhaiHoan/hnk_fullstack_cinequest_movie_booking_app/README.md

 - Create a Docker Network and Run MySQL Container:

-Enable your command line interface and run the following commands:
+Open your command line interface and run the following commands.
+You can also use another port if desired (e.g., 3307):

 ```bash
 docker network create cinequest-network